kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

   Peer ReferenceGrantPeer
 }

-// Exatcly one field should be set.
+// Exactly one field should be set.
 If none are found, clients must
 // assume that an unknown value was specified. type ReferenceGrantPeer {
     Namespace *string